aubindetrez/implPower/Documentation/Notation.md

 - GDSII a file containing the physical design of a chip see OpenLane for more information
 - Branch Unit (BU)
+- Register File (RF) - A branch for all registers

 # Notation
 I am using the same notation at the PowerISA.